nikhilsrivastava83/nikhilsr/README.md

 Final project for the Building AI course

-## Build AI Project Assignment
+## Summary

-Describe briefly in 2-3 sentences what your project is about.
-About 250 characters is a nice length!
+Build AI Project Assignment and upload a picture on it.

 ## Background